idolmatster/doujin_downloader/README.md

 # doujin_downloader
 debain compatible donloader for nhentai doujins.
-This also creates a pdf from the pictures for easier reading.
+This creates a pdf from the pictures for easier reading.
+This version does no longer store images but now has an expreimental naming feature... it shoudl work mostly but I need bug reports!!!

 [Join the discord](https://discord.gg/rkCZneA)